jkreisle/Baseball-Players-Weight-and-Home-Run-Relationship/README.md

 The feedback I received on my original chart focused on three main suggestions:

-1) The need for more interactivity
+- The need for more interactivity

 __Solution:__ I chose to create a visualization using d3.js and dimple.js.

-2) A reference line or some other visual showing trend
+- A reference line or some other visual showing trend

-__Solution__: I added a reference line to the chart where the average players weight occurs.
+__Solution:__ I added a reference line to the chart where the average players weight occurs.
 This is at 187 pounds.

-3) Improvements to stylistic elements in the code and css
+- Improvements to stylistic elements in the code and css

-__Solution__: uniform spacing throughout the code
+__Solution:__ Uniform spacing throughout the code

 ## Resources